 No doubt I am optimistic about the prospect of radically increasing our lifespan, but I am also aware of the numerous problems involved.
 While I think that there are genetic factors that make up a unifying core of human aging, it is impossible to say how many genes are involved.
 The fact that no human (or mammal) can avoid aging completely or even live much longer (e.g., a human living to 200 years) than average shows that curing aging cannot be achieved by changing one or a few genes.
 It is possible that some age-related changes are largely independent of the aging process, as mentioned elsewhere.
 Maybe some age-related pathologies are the result of late-acting genes.
 In fact, if late-acting deleterious genes do exist, then it is possible that there are deleterious genes affecting humans after our maximum lifespan--say, after 300 years.
 These could result in a disease or even in some form of mechanical senescence.
 I call these genes whose effects are deleterious after our present maximum lifespan post-mortem lethal genes (Magalhaes, 1999).
 Take as an example the diseases that result from the levels of a given defective protein passing a certain threshold, like mad cow disease or familial amyloidotic polyneuropathy, which can be the result of a long-term accumulation of a defective protein or a slow-acting infectious agent.
 Maybe if we increase our maximum lifespan we will also increase the number of people affected by this kind of diseases.

 Overall, understanding the mechanisms of aging and deciphering the genome will be monumental tasks.
-Still, I am confident that we will be able to elucidate all the genetic mechanisms that drive aging within my own lifetime via the combination of approaches mentioned earlier (Figs. 1 and 2).
+Still, I am confident that, thanks to emerging technologies, we will be able to elucidate all the genetic mechanisms that drive aging within my own lifetime via the combination of approaches mentioned earlier (Figs. 1 and 2).
 I am equally confident that an in-depth characterization of biology will be possible in the coming decades which will lead to computer models of all the players involved and their interactions which can then be used to make predictions about interventions.
 This is why the focus of my lab is on increasing our knowledge of aging in particular using genomic approaches.
 A crucial issue, however, is that even if we can predict which genes to manipulate to avoid aging we will still have to "order" our cells not to age.
 This is a key hurdle in my opinion and how to manipulate aging in vivo is the subject of my next essay.

 "We, alone on earth, can revolt against the selfish replicators"